oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Terraform also stores data about the state of the infrastructure by creating the file `terraform.tfstate` in the project.
 Every piece of infrastructure should be represented in only one `terraform.tfstate` file, so if several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single `terraform.tfstate` file.

-# Setting Up the Okta Terraform Provider
+# Set Up the Okta Terraform Provider

 Before you can use Terraform to manage resources in your organization, you must provide it with appropriate credentials.
 The following steps will connect a Terraform project on your local system to your Okta Developer account.